AdityaNair07/AdityaNair07/README.md

 - 🌱 I’m currently learning **Javascript and ReactJS**

-- 🔭 I’m currently working on ReactJS beginner projects
+- 🔭 I’m currently working on ReactJS and NextJs projects

 - 💬 Ask me about **Web Development**